continuedev/continue/docs/docs/walkthroughs/codellama.md

 With Continue, you can use Code Llama as a drop-in replacement for GPT-4, either by running locally with Ollama or GGML or through Replicate.

+If you haven't already installed Continue, you can do that [here](https://marketplace.visualstudio.com/items?itemName=Continue.continue).
 For more general information on customizing Continue, read [our customization docs](../customization.md).

 ## Ollama